munificent/craftinginterpreters/book/classes.md

 Maybe "dislike" is too strong a claim.
 It's reasonable to have the constraints and resources of your implementation affect the design of the language.
-There are only so many hours in the day and if a cut corner here or there lets you get more features to users in less time, it may very well be a net win for their happiness and productivity.
-The trick is figuring out *which* corners to cut that won't cause your users and future self to curse your short-sightedness.
+There are only so many hours in the day, and if a cut corner here or there lets you get more features to users in less time, it may very well be a net win for their happiness and productivity.
+The trick is figuring out *which* corners to cut that won't cause your users and future self to curse your shortsightedness.

 </aside>